-- The Metro Station areas will be livable urban places, with densities that step down from the Town Center to the other station areas.
-The station areas will also be the areas of highest commercial and residential intensity in the community. - The village centers are important community gathering spaces that include a mix of locally serving retail, a residential component, and employment opportunities.
+- o The Metro Station areas will be livable urban places, with densities that step down from the Town Center to the other station areas.
+The station areas will also be the areas of highest commercial and residential intensity in the community. - The Village Centers are important community gathering spaces that include a mix of neighborhood-serving retail and service uses, integrated with accessory office, institutional and residential uses.
 Redevelopment to augment and enhance the village centers will be pedestrian-oriented, should include a plaza as a central element and provide adequate transition to surrounding neighborhoods.
-Convenient public transportation options should link the village centers and the transit stations. - Residential neighborhoods will continue to provide a variety of housing types serving all income levels.
+Convenient public transportation options should link the village centers and the transit stations. - o Residential neighborhoods will continue to provide a variety of housing types and sizes serving all income levels.
 Appropriate transitions will be provided between new development and all residential neighborhoods.